Contents

 What is multi-model AI code review?

-Sending the same change to several LLMs from different labs, having them produce findings in parallel, and using a structured debate with a judge model to synthesize a single review.
-The goal is diversity of errors — models from different labs miss different classes of bugs.
+Send the same change to several LLMs from different labs, have them produce findings in parallel, and use a structured debate with a judge model to synthesize a single review.
+The point is diversity of errors — models from different labs miss different classes of bugs.
 The architecture traces back to the Multi-Agent Debate paper (Liang et al., 2023, arXiv:2305.19118).

 Is structured debate actually better than parallel polling?

-Yes, for the same reason peer review beats vote-counting.
-Polling with a majority vote drops well-reasoned minority positions — often exactly the rare-but-real bugs only one model notices.
+Yes — for the same reason peer review beats vote-counting.
+Polling with a majority vote drops well-reasoned minority positions, often exactly the rare-but-real bugs only one model notices.
 Debate makes models respond to each other by title and lets a judge read the reasoning.
-The original MAD paper shows the benefit on factuality and reasoning; it has since been replicated on code and math.
+The MAD paper showed the benefit on factuality and reasoning.
+It has since been replicated on code and math.

 Why has MCP changed multi-model review?

-Before MCP, multi-model review meant copy-pasting diffs into separate chat windows.
-After MCP, any MCP-aware host can invoke review as a tool call inline.
-The review runs in the background while the assistant keeps its current context.
-Going from context-switch to function-call is the threshold for becoming a default rather than a ritual.
+Before MCP, multi-model review meant copy-pasting diffs into four chat windows.
+After MCP, any MCP client can invoke review as a tool call, inline.
+The review runs in the background while your client keeps its context.
+Going from context-switch to function-call is the threshold for review becoming a default rather than a ritual.

 Which labs should be in the 2026 panel?

-OpenAI, Google, xAI, and Anthropic are the four independent-lab majors.
-Independence of training data is what buys the error diversity; adding a fifth model from a lab already on the panel buys less than adding a smaller model from a new one.
+OpenAI, Google, xAI, and Anthropic — the four independent-lab majors.
+Independence of training data is what buys the error diversity.
+Adding a fifth model from a lab already on the panel buys less than adding a smaller model from a new one.
 Ollama is the optional fifth slot for local, privacy-sensitive reviews.

-Semantic convergence detection, judge-bias auditing, latency stacking with more providers, cost scaling with more rounds, and large-repo context that does not fit any single model's window.
+Semantic convergence detection, judge-bias auditing, latency stacking with more providers, cost scaling with more rounds, and large-repo context that doesn't fit any single model's window.
 These are field-wide open problems, not quirks of any one tool.

 Do I have to run four models every time?

-No. Per-provider weights range from 0.0 to 3.0, and zero effectively excludes a provider.
+No. Per-provider weights range from 0.0 to 3.0.
+Zero excludes a provider.
 Run a two-model sanity check on routine changes and the full panel on high-stakes ones.
-You can also amplify a provider (Grok for security, Gemini for multi-file context) rather than removing the others.
+You can also amplify a provider (Grok for security, Gemini for multi-file context) without dropping the others.

 How do I adopt multi-model review today?

-Three surfaces: an MCP server any MCP-aware host can invoke, a CLI for scripting and CI, and a macOS setup app that handles API keys and configuration.
-The MCP path is the fastest if your assistant already speaks MCP.
-The CLI path is the right one for CI.
-The setup app is the right one for configuring roles, weights, and rounds through a UI.
+Three surfaces: an MCP server any MCP client can invoke, a CLI for scripting and CI, and a macOS setup app that handles API keys and configuration.
+MCP is fastest if your client already speaks the protocol.
+CLI is right for CI.
+The setup app is right for configuring roles, weights, and rounds through a UI.